Landlord Frequently Asked Questions

 Your property means your rules.
 We are happy to accommodate specific restrictions, as long as those restrictions do not interfere with Fair Housing laws and other real estate regulations.

-Our property managers stop in regularly; in fact, they are required to visit each property quarterly and to conduct an annual inspection of every aspect of the house, including but not limited to: checking the plumbing, gutters, foundation, roof, heating and cooling systems, etc. Our managers send you an annual report with photos and descriptions of the condition of your property.
+Our property managers are required to visit each property quarterly and to conduct an annual inspection of every aspect of the house, including but not limited to: checking the plumbing, gutters, foundation, roof, heating and cooling systems, etc. Our managers send you an annual report with photos and descriptions of the condition of your property.

 As a landlord, you typically need greater protection in certain areas that homeowners may not.
 For example, landlords often require greater liability protection against injury claims or property damage.
 Your Atlas property manager can refer you to one of our trusted insurance brokers from our exclusive list of Preferred Vendors.